khot2003/Prostate-Cancer-Detection-and-Diagnosis/README.md

-# Prostate cancer detection and Daignosis using Deep learning models
+# Prostate cancer detection and Diagnosis using Deep learning models

 The goal of our project was to develop  a computer aided diagnosis system for prostate cancer detection using multimodal diagnostic data .Since manually diagnosis of prostate